OPEN

 Are Opendoor insiders buying or selling?

-Over the past 90 days, insiders have sold approximately $371,000 in shares with zero open-market purchases.
-The CFO's $321K sale in February was the largest individual transaction, as detailed in the insider activity section above.
+Over the past 90 days, insiders sold approximately $371,000 in shares with zero open-market purchases.
+The CFO's $321K sale in February was the largest individual transaction.

 When is Opendoor's next earnings report?

-Investor attention is focused on Opendoor's upcoming Q1 2026 earnings.
-As analyzed above, that report will be the key test of whether the 26% rally has fundamental support or is purely momentum-driven.
+Investor attention is focused on Opendoor's Q1 2026 earnings.
+That report will test whether the 26% rally has fundamental support or is purely momentum-driven.

 Is Opendoor profitable?

 No. Opendoor posted an EPS loss of -$0.08 in Q4 2025, missing analyst estimates.
-The forward P/E of -107.9x indicates the Street expects continued GAAP losses, though the company did generate $908 million in trailing free cash flow as noted in this analysis.
+The forward P/E of -107.9x indicates the Street expects continued GAAP losses, though the company did generate $908 million in trailing free cash flow.

 Sources & filings